sngom1995/cloud_run/cloud_run.md

    - Enable CPU throttling for cost optimization
    - Use gen2 execution environment
    - Configure proper JVM options for containerized environments

-Would you like me to explain any specific section in more detail or provide additional configuration examples?